 Joseph Guerrieri began his legal career as a law clerk to a Superior Court Judge in Washington, D.C. and was thereafter appointed an Assistant United States Attorney for the District of Columbia where he served in the criminal, appellate and civil divisions.
 While a federal prosecutor, Mr. Guerrieri taught trial practice in the Trial Advocacy Program of the United States Department of Justice.

 He has represented various rail unions before a number of Presidential Emergency Boards appointed by the President of the United States to investigate labor-management disputes that threaten to interrupt interstate commerce.
-He also serves as counsel to the National Railroad Retirement Investment Trust, a multi-billion dollar pension fund for the benefit of retired rail employees and their beneficiaries.
+He also serves as co-counsel to the National Railroad Retirement Investment Trust, a multi-billion dollar pension fund for the benefit of retired rail employees and their beneficiaries.

 Mr. Guerrieri counsels a number of labor organizations on compliance with Federal laws and has served as parliamentarian at various international union conventions.
 In 2001, by agreement with the U.S. Department of Justice, the 700,000-member Laborers’ International Union of North America (“LIUNA”) appointed Mr. Guerrieri as the independent Elections Officer.
 In that capacity he investigated and decided local, intermediate and international union election protests from LIUNA members throughout the United States and Canada.
-He was also appointed LIUNA Independent Hearing Officer to hear and decide disciplinary and trusteeship cases.
+He was thereafter appointed LIUNA Independent Hearing Officer to hear and decide disciplinary and trusteeship cases.

 Mr. Guerrieri is a member of the District of Columbia bar.
 He received his Bachelor of Arts degree from the University of Michigan and his Juris Doctorate degree “with honors” from George Washington University Law School.